 They never knew that goldibot followed the dirty footprints out to a dirty parking lot, where the footprints became lost in the general grime.
 Following the perimeter of the lot, the little robot began sweeping up dirt and fallen leaves and pine needles and leaving them in tiny compact cubes.
 Normally, goldibot would pick these up in its next pass around the perimeter and drop them in the incinerator.

 However, the perimeter wasn’t clearly defined, and goldibot didn’t come around again.
 Instead, the robot soon wandered into the woods, clearing a path as it went.
 Occasionally there was a tree in its path, and goldibot paused to clean off all the moss and scrub the bark.
 Boulders received similar treatment.
 The robot cleaned with pressurized air and sonic waves, so it was in no danger of running out of cleaning supplies.

+The next morning, goldibot wandered into a dark, messy cave.
 This was not just any cave.
 This was the home of three bears, who were out for a walk to patrol the edge of their territory.

 But the bears knew that goldibot was there.
 When they stepped into the cave, ready to sit down to breakfast, they noticed right away that something was different.
 “Something has happened to my breakfast,” Papa Bear roared.